 Such devastating natural disasters change people’s lives forever.
 They are dreadful catastrophes which wreak destruction, and tragedies which overwhelm people with great distress and can cause a high death toll.
-People ask where was God when innocent people suffered and died?
+People ask where is God when innocent people suffer and die?
 How can He allow such calamities to happen?
 Doesn’t He love people?

 Disasters in the Old Testament

 Many natural disasters are mentioned in the Old Testament.
 Most were God’s instrument of punishment.
 The Bible says that they were God’s judgment against sin.
 For example, the global flood was God’s judgement of the great wickedness on the earth and the people who rejected Noah’s preaching and continued in their sinful ways (Gen. 6:3-5).
 God destroyed Sodom and Gomorrah because of their wickedness; there were fewer than ten righteous people in Sodom (Gen. 18:32).